1959 Pacific typhoon season: Typhoon Charlotte

 An area of low pressure organized into a tropical depression on October 9 to the east of the Philippines.
 It moved northwestward, quickly intensifying to typhoon status on the 10th.
 Charlotte continued to intensify, and reached a peak of 165 mph on the 13th before recurving to the northeast.
 Cooler, drier air weakened the typhoon, and after passing near Okinawa on the 16th it paralleled the southern coast of Japan offshore.
 The weakening storm turned to the east, and dissipated on the 19th.
 Charlotte brought a total of 24 in of rain on Okinawa, causing landslides that damaged much of the island.
 Crop damage was severe, with 75% of the rice crop destroyed.
 The five feet of flooding in some areas damaged 618 homes and destroyed 275.
 In all, Charlotte caused 46 casualties and left 1,068 homeless.

 Typhoon Dinah

 Just weeks after Super Typhoon Vera, another northward moving 170 mph Super Typhoon was moving northward toward Japan.
 Dinah's turn to the northeast spared the country, and it became extratropical on October 21 to the east of the archipelago.

 Typhoon Emma

-Typhoon Emma existed from November 5 to November 15.
+An area of severe weather formed near Kwajalein Atoll on October 30, and the Japan Meteorological Agency (JMA) began tracking it as a tropical depression on November 1.
+The Joint Typhoon Warning Center followed suit on November 5 after finding a closed circulation, and the depression received the name Emma.
+The depression strengthened into a tropical storm west of Guam on November 6 and gradually gained strength.
+Emma became a typhoon on November 11 near Luzon, and it reached its peak sustained winds of 205 km/h; 125 mph (110 kn) later that day.
+The typhoon turned northeastwards and grazed Okinawa the next day.
+Emma steadily weakened and became extratropical on November 13, and the JMA ceased tracking the storm on November 15.

+On November 12, Emma caused significant damage in Okinawa, compounding the effects of Typhoon Charlotte in October.
+Heavy rainfall and strong winds were reported on the islands, flooding the city of Naha and blocking access off to it due to landslides.
+Shops in the city lost thousands of dollars in merchandise, while crops in the territory were damaged.
+Minor damage was reported at American military installations, such as Kadena Air Base, where the total damage was worth US$219,586.50.
+Four people were killed during the storm, and two more were missing.
+Wind and rain were reported in Guam and the Philippines, and several ships were damaged or sunk by the storm.